DavidLeoni/pictoji/pictolang.md

         * Structural integrity: token spacing, normalization, Unicode validity.
         * File consistency: duplicates, formatting, or syntax errors.
     - Review tools and validators MUST detect [OVERRIDE] tags and suppress all semantic warnings for those lines.
+- SPACERET: two spaces so markdown renders properly the newline (we use this solution here only to minimize visual clutter, in general avoid phantom spaces)

 ### Assertions